think-mm/enblog/input/posts/2009/01-05-bouquets-boots-and-bush.md

 <p align="justify">Ram Puniyani is a Professor at IIT Mumbai and is associated with EKTA, Committee for Communal Amity, Mumbai.
 He writes in Mukto-mona forum.</p>

-Tags: iraq, bush, shoe, iraq
+More tags: iraq, bush, shoe